 Follow the guide below to ensure that you complete all that is necessary for taking courses in the Environmental Geosciences (MS-ENGS) program at Mississippi State University.

 - Fill out the online Application for Admission.
 The application requires a Statement of Purpose and the names and email addresses of 3 individuals submitting letters of recommendation on your behalf.
-A form will be provided to your recommenders for completion.
+Each reference will be provided with a form to complete.